(Originally published 3 April 2011, updated 30 April 2015 and periodically reviewed)

 Time to load 300 Canon 5D MkII photos into Develop module

-To obtain above times I used a Lightroom script (provide by Adobe for this test) that automatically loaded a photo into the Develop module then moves to next photo when “Loading” overlay disappears.
-Using the script it’s possible to automatically loupe through all selected images or all those within a particular folder.
-The times shown in brackets is the average time for a photo to be fully rendered in the Develop module.
+To obtain above times I used a Lightroom script (provide by Adobe for this test) that automatically loaded a photo into the Develop module then moved to next photo when the “Loading” overlay disappeared.
+Using the script it was possible to automatically loupe through all selected images or all those within a particular folder.
+The times shown in brackets was the average time for a photo to be fully rendered in the Develop module.
 That is, the average time taken for the “Loading” overlay to disappear.
-As with Library previews, the fastest load times for Develop module occur when everything is stored on the SSD (4), and the slowest load times occur when everything is stored on the conventional disk drive (5).
+As with Library previews, the fastest load times for Develop module occurred when everything was stored on the SSD (4), and the slowest load times occur when everything was stored on the conventional disk drive (5).
 The best compromise between photo load times and storage capacity is configuration 3.
-That is, the application, catalog, previews and Camera Raw cache are all located on the SSD with photos being stored on the conventional disk drive.
+That is, the application, catalog, previews and Camera Raw cache were all located on the SSD with photos being stored on the conventional disk drive.

 As with Library previews, I repeated some of the tests to see whether an externally connected Firewire 800 disk drive would result in photo load times increasing.
 The following table shows the results.